appsmithorg/appsmith-docs/website/docs/build-apps/how-to-guides/Send-Filepicker-Data-with-API-Requests.md

 ## Configure query

-Follow these steps to configure the Cloudinary API:
+Follow these steps to configure the Cloudinary API in the Appsmith app:

 <figure>
   <img src="/img/api-cloud-2.png" style= {{width:"700px", height:"auto"}} alt="Admin Settings option is available in the left sidebar"/>